mozilla/skywriter/docs/tutorials/gui.html.markdown

     }

-The factory extension point is used for extensions that provide components for Bespin to automatically instantiate.
+The factory extension point is used for extensions that provide components for Skywriter to automatically instantiate.
 That may sound kind of vague, but you'll see in a moment that it's actually easy to use.
-The `action` tells Bespin that it's going to be creating a new instance and the `pointer` is telling Bespin to look in the tutorialtoolbar plugin's `index` module for something called `ToolbarView`.
+The `action` tells Skywriter that it's going to be creating a new instance and the `pointer` is telling Skywriter to look in the tutorialtoolbar plugin's `index` module for something called `ToolbarView`.

-We've written code that will generate our initial toolbar and we've told Bespin that this is available.
-The next step is to tell Bespin to put one into the UI.
-This can be done either in the dryice manifest file or even at runtime when `useBespin` is called.
+We've written code that will generate our initial toolbar and we've told Skywriter that this is available.
+The next step is to tell Skywriter to put one into the UI.
+This can be done either in the dryice manifest file or even at runtime when `useSkywriter` is called.
 We'll do it in the manifest file (`toolbar.json`).
 Here's the new manifest:

     :::js